 Academic Affairs gives guidelines on passive register and how to reactivate a study right.

-Students in question will receive an email/ a letter from the University of Oulu at the end of autumn term.
+Students in question will receive an email from the University of Oulu at the end of autumn term.

 General questions related to degree student passive register can be sent to study(at)oulu.fi